GrowWidTalha/OOPS-assignment-1/README.md

 <summary>
 1. Basic Class and Object
 </summary>
 Problem: Define a class named `Book`.
-Create an instance of this class with a specific title and author.
+Create an instance of this class.
 </details>

 <details>
 1. Class Properties
 </summary>
-Problem: Add properties `title` and `author` to the `Book` class. and create instance of it with title and author properties
+Problem: Add properties `title` and `author` to the `Book` class. and create an instance of it with title and author properties
 </details>

 <details>